heavyblotto/memorativa/docs/i-vision.md

 Within each house, **Concepts** are organized, regarded, and combined into an ordered and systematic whole.

+**Against Ars Memorativa**

+The classical Art of Memory relies upon an elaborate mnemonic system of locations and imagery to effect an automatic recall of the desired "memory" to be stored.
+The danger, as related by people such as doctors (who employ the method during medical school in order to memorize the vast amounts of information required) is that the memories become hard to "update", and the overall memory structure is stuck and automatic.
+Such mechanicalization of thinking can diminish other capacities if over-extended.

 ### 1.8.
 The Glass Bead Game

 Author Hermann Hesse's novel *The Glass Bead Game* (1943) is a fictionalized account of a game of memory and imagination.
 The game is essentially an abstract synthesis of all arts and sciences.
 It proceeds by players making deep connections between seemingly unrelated topics.
 Though alluded to, the game is never fully described[^6].